Susan Estes (politician)

 Susan Oliver Estes is an American politician and former educator serving as a member of the Kansas House of Representatives from the 87th district.
 Elected in 2020, she assumed office on January 11, 2021.

 Education

-Estes earned a Master of Education in teacher leadership and urban education from the Kansas City, Missouri, campus of Park University.
+Estes earned a Bachelor of Arts in Elementary education from Florida Atlantic University.

 Career

 Prior to entering politics, Estes worked as a teacher.
 She was also the president of the Wichita Public Library Board and co-chair of the Metropolitan Area Planning Committee.
 Estes was elected to the Kansas House of Representatives in 2020, succeeding Renee Erickson.